-Fast Invest were founded in 2015 in Lithuania and have offices in UK, Poland, Italy, Lithuania and Estonia.
+Fast Invest was founded in 2015 in Lithuania and have offices in the UK, Poland, Italy, Lithuania, and Estonia.
 They offer short-term consumer loans up to 12 months duration with interest rates ranging from 9-16% to investors with a European bank account only.

-Fast Invest use multiple loan originators which I am a big fan of since it spreads the risk.
-The P2P lending platform offers great functions such as buyback guarantee, default guarantee and autoinvest, but it lacks the secondary marketplace that other players have.
+Fast Invest uses multiple loan originators which I am a big fan of since it spreads the risk.
+The P2P lending platform offers great functions such as buyback guarantee, default guarantee, and autoinvest, but it lacks the secondary marketplace that other players have.

-Fast Invest have received quite good customer reviews on Trustpilot since their launch:
+Fast Invest has received quite good customer reviews on Trustpilot since their launch:

 Overall, I have been quite impressed with Fast Invest and I currently enjoy a decent average return of ~14.5% before tax.
 However, as you will read below the platform still has some room for improvements before it matches the best competitors’.